 Or perhaps they’d like to hear an original German version of the popular carol βSilent Night, Holy Night,β recorded in 1912:

-Or maybe the grand old Christmas hymn βAngels from the Realms of Gloryβ (1916) would be more to their liking:
+Or maybe the grand old Christmas hymn βAngels from the Realms of Gloryβ (1916) would be more to their liking (although I think the bells need a little tuning):

 Those are just three of more than twenty in this special holiday collection.
 Invite your students to browse them all and see how the sounds of the season have changed (or remained unchanged) over the past century.

-What musico-educational discoveries have you been making in your favorite library this Orion Term?Β π
+What musico-educational discoveries have you and your students been making in your favorite library this Orion Term?Β π

 β‘β Books in the running brooks: The sidebar on the River Houses website has links to several wonderful online library collections that we like to explore.
 Why not sit yourself down at a large screen for a while (rather than a phone) and give them a browse.Β π₯